oracle-livelabs/spatial-graph/graph/graph-server-client/deploy-oci-marketplace-image/query-and-analyze-graphs/query-and-analyze-graphs.md

 ## Task 2: Pattern Matching

-PGQL Query is convenient for detecting specific patterns.
+PGQL queries are convenient for detecting specific patterns.

 Find accounts that had an inbound and an outbound transfer, of over 500, on the same day.
 The PGQL query for this is: